leheriss/aws-account-factory/README.md

    - ORGANIZATION_ID : The id of your AWS Organization
    - ROOT_OU: The id of your Root Organization
    - EMAIL: The administrator of your AWS organization.
 This email is used for billing and for alternate contacts on the created AWS accounts.
+   - JUMP_ACCOUNT_ID: The id of the account where all customer users will be created.
+It can be the managament account or another dedicated one.
+   - MGMT_ACCOUNT: The id of the management account

+> Note: if you decide that your jump account is different from the management account, you need also to deploy a `role-jump` IAM role in the chosen jump account.
+This enables the management account to create users cross-account in the jump account as it must assume a role to do so.
+You shall also create a `StandardUserGroup` IAM group in the jump account with common policies like IAMChangePassword.

 ##  🚀 Deployment using cdk